zouppa/qpi/README.md

 ### <span style="color:red"> *Optional* </span> Configure the Raspberry Pi as an Access point

-In case you are connected to your RPi through ethernet and want to enable it as an access point to be able to use QPi even when without internet.
+To use QPi without an internet connection, you can enable it as access point and connect via an Ethernet cable.

 <span style="color:red"> *Important* </span>  If your raspberry pi is connected to your network via Wi-Fi, you will need an additional USB Wi-Fi interface, otherwise you may lose connection to your raspberry through your LAN.